-Tali Birch Kindred is counsel with the firm’s Environmental & Natural Resources Group in Crowell & Moring’s Anchorage, Alaska office.
+Tali Birch Kindred is counsel with the firm’s Environment & Natural Resources Group in Crowell & Moring’s Anchorage, Alaska office.
 Her practice focuses on environmental and natural resource permitting and litigation, natural resource project development, state and federal rulemakings, environmental compliance, and commercial litigation.

 Tali received her J.D. from Lewis & Clark College’s Northwestern School of Law in 2007, where she also received her Certificate in Environmental & Natural Resources Law.
 She received her B.S. in Technical Communication in 2003, from the University of Washington School of Engineering.